 - 1. The exposed pad on this package can be connected to GND or left floating. - 2.
-For use of the 4-ball and 6-ball WLCSP packages, refer to Device Addressing for details about setting the A2, A1 and A0 hardware address bits. - 3.
 If the A0, A1, A2 and WP pins are not driven, they are internally pulled down to GND.
 In order to operate in a wide variety of application environments, the pull-down mechanism is intentionally designed to be somewhat strong.
 Once these pins are biased above the CMOS input buffer's trip point (~0.5 x V{CC}), the pull-down mechanism disengages.
 Microchip recommends connecting these pins to a known state whenever possible.